momiji1107/VoxelEditor/README.md

 ## Method 3: Install from a Git URL

-You can install Voxel Editor directly from a Git repository using the Unity Package Manager.
+You can install Voxel Editor directly from a Git repository using the `Unity Package Manager`.

 ### Requirements